Est. 1976 · Peoria, Arizona Mon–Thu 7 AM – 3 PM (623) 933-8410

 Fillings work for cavities and small to moderate decay.
 A crown is needed when a tooth is cracked, has lost significant structure, has had a root canal, or an old filling has failed.
 Read the full breakdown: Do You Actually Need a Dental Crown?

-Cleanings & Gum Health
+Cleanings and Gum Health

 Routine care, gum disease, and what to expect if you've been away